 \section{Summary and conclusion}

-We find that the new AHCX RSH performs significantly better than both CX and dispersion-corrected HSE for molecules and better than CX and HSE for extended matter.
+We find that the new AHCX RSH performs clearly better than both CX and dispersion-corrected HSE for molecules and better than CX and HSE for extended matter.
 For molecules, our new AHCX RSH performs at the level of the corresponding unscreened CX0p hybrid.

 Furthermore we find that the AHCX is accurate for the description of noble-metal surface properties, at least for the (111) facet.
-The AHCX improves both the PBE and CX descriptions in terms of the in-surface lattice constants and it is accurate on surface workfunctions and surface energies for (111) noble metal surfaces.
+The AHCX improves both the PBE and CX descriptions in terms of being overall more accurate on surface workfunctions and surface energies for the (111) noble-metal facets.
 It furthermore stands out by predicting the right site preference for CO adsorption on the (111) facet across the noble metals.
-For Ag and Au the AHCX adsorption energy is also right, but the binding strength is overestimated for Cu(111).
+For Ag and Au the AHCX adsorption energies are accurate, but the binding strength is overestimated for Cu(111).
 However, at a geometry fixed by the CX structure characterization, the AHCX still improves the CX description of the CO/Cu(111) adsorption binding energy.

 Overall the AHCX shows promise for tackling a long-standing problem of describing organics-metal interfaces.
 In the heterogeneous systems we often want a vdW-inclusive hybrid for the molecule side, yet we cannot motivate the use of unscreened hybrid CX0p in cases with a metallic nature of conduction for the substrate.
-The new screened CX-based RSH, termed AHCX, shows aShukla systematically better performance than dispersion corrected HSE for molecules.
-Our results also indicate a good performance on semiconducting and metallic systems.
+The new screened CX-based RSH, termed AHCX, shows overall, a significantly better performance on molecules than dispersion-corrected HSE.
+Our results also indicate a strong performance on semiconducting and metallic systems.
 It is a candidate for making DFT better at characterizing chemistry in heterogeneous systems.